 To successfully replay Barcode Scanner, the key is to enforce the same event order executed in the looper as in the record phase.
 Otherwise, the replay may diverge, as showed in Figure 2b and explained next.
 Suppose that in the recorded four frames, only frame3 can be successfully decoded.
-If there is latency in the decoding phase and the frame1 "decode failure" message comes after frame3 is delivered to the UI thread, then frame4 is sent to the decode thread instead of frame 3.
-But frame4 could be a poor-quality frame that cannot be recognized; now the replay diverges as the app cannot successfully decode any of the four frames.
+Since the Android camera does not guarantee a constant frame rate, the "decode failure" message due to frame1 could arrive after frame3 has been delivered to the UI thread, in which case frame4 will be sent to the decode thread, instead of frame 3.
+But frame4 could be a poor-quality frame that cannot be recognized; now the replay diverges as the app cannot successfully decode any of the four framesthis situation can happen in RERAN but not in VALERA.
+When using VALERA the "decode failure" message will be delivered after frame 2 not frame 3 since we enforce schedule determinism (Section 5) hence avoiding divergence.